Sara Choi, Non-Resident Tutor in Business

 Hi Dunster meese!
 During undergrad, I worked at the Brigham’s Neurosurgery Lab and am continuing to pursue my interests in that field, or more broadly, in surgery.
 I’m on the board for Assoc. of Women Surgeons and APAMSA and volunteered at the pediatric HMS-student run clinic in Revere.
 I miss all the restaurants in Cambridge so feel free to contact me for a meal if you have questions about my experience with the med school applying process or anything else about life! :)

 Steven Corsello, Non-Resident Tutor in Medicine

 Email: corsello [at] gmail.com

 Greetings Dunster.
 I grew up in Rochester, NY and studied biochemistry at Harvard.
-I went on to attend Harvard Medical School and served as a Dunster resident tutor.
-I completed my internal medicine training at MGH and am currently a fellow in hematology and oncology at the Dana-Farber Cancer Institute.
+I went on to attend Harvard Medical School and served as a Dunster Resident Tutor.
+I completed my internal medicine training at MGH and am currently a medical oncologist at the Dana-Farber Cancer Institute.
 My research interests include cancer biology and genomics.
 I am an avid skier and also enjoy running.
 Please don’t hesitate to contact me and I hope to get to know many of you this year.

 Nicole De Paz, Non-Resident Tutor in Medicine